 A toilet in Tibet sitting at an altitude of 5248m

 For example, in Tibet, most public toilets are in primitive condition and usually charge a fee for people who use them.
 Some toilets in rural areas my even be open to the elements.

 (Note: Since 2017, the Tibetan local government has started a toilet "revolution".
 Now, more and more popular tourist destinations have modern toilets, including the Potala Place.)

 A modern toilet at the foot of Potala Palace

-Chinese toilets are normally the squat style, which admittedly takes some getting used to but on the other hand, you don't touch anything, and you don’t have to cover the toilet with paper before you can sit down.
-Surprisingly, using squat toilets may be beneficial to your health.
+Chinese toilets are normally the squat style, which admittedly take some getting used to.
+However, comfort yourself in the knowledge that using a squat toilet means you don't touch anything and you don’t have to cover the toilet with paper before you can sit down.
+Studies have even show that using squat toilets is beneficial to your digestive health.

-How to Spot a Public Toilet in China
+How to find a public toilet in China

 Don't hesitate to ask a Chinese person if you are unsure which restroom to use.
-Even if they don’t speak English, they may be willing to help you.
-(Tip: point at yourself, then point at the bathroom).
+Even if they don’t speak English, they will probably be willing to help you (i.e. point at yourself, then point at the bathroom).